OfficeDev/Microsoft-Teams-Samples/samples/bot-task-module/nodejs/README.md

 > Note this `manifest.json` specified that the bot will be installed in "personal", "team" and "groupchat" scope which is why you immediately entered a one on one chat conversation with the bot.
 You can at mention the bot in a group chat or in a Channel in the Team you installed it in.
 Please refer to Teams documentation for more details.

 You can interact with this bot by sending it a message.
-The bot will respond with a Hero Card and Adaptive Card with buttons which will display a Task Module when clicked.
-The Task Modules demonstrate retrieving input from a user, or displaying custom web page content.
+The bot will respond with a Hero Card and Adaptive Card with buttons which will display a Dialog when clicked.
+The Dialogs demonstrate retrieving input from a user, or displaying custom web page content.

 - **Personal Scope Interactions:**